claws/cookiecutter-python-project/{{cookiecutter.package_name}}/CONTRIBUTING.rst

       $ make help

 * Create and activate a Python virtual environment for local development.
+This rule also specifies a project specific prompt label to use once the virtual environment is activated.

   .. code-block:: console

       $ make venv
-      $ source path/to/<venv-name>/bin/activate
+      $ source venv/bin/activate
-      (venv) $
+      ({{cookiecutter.package_name}}) $

-  The rule creates the virtual environment outside the project directory so that it never accidentally gets added to the change set.
+  The 'venv' directory is is created under the project root directory and is also listed in the '.gitignore' file so that its contents never accidentally get added to a git change set.

   .. note::

-      (venv) is used to indicate when the commands should be run within the virtual environment containing the development dependencies.
+      ({{cookiecutter.package_name}}) is used to indicate when the commands should be run within the virtual environment containing the development dependencies.

 * Develop fix or enhancement: